caglejohn/assignment5/README.md

 # Exercise Calorie Calculator
 The Exercise Calorie Calculator (assignment #5), with a few added experimental functionalities.
+Test with iPhone 13 Pro Max!